tsufeki/php-lenient-parser/README.md

 PHP Lenient Parser
 ==================

-This is a PHP 5.2 to PHP 7.1 parser written in PHP.
+This is a PHP 7 parser written in PHP.
 It handles some partial and illegal code, producing best-effort partial syntax tree.
 Its purpose is to simplify static code analysis and manipulation.

+It's error reporting is not complete though, i.e. it may silently accept illegal PHP input.

 As this is just a parser replacement for [PHP Parser](https://github.com/nikic/PHP-Parser), go there for actual documentation.